obaraelijah/django_interview_questions/README.md

 ```XYZ.objects.filter(pk=1)```
 ```XYZ.objects.get(id=1)```

 #### Explain how a request is processed in Django?
+In case a user requests a page from some Django powered site, the system follows an algorithm that determines which Python code needs to be executed.<br>
+Here are the steps that sum up the algorithm:<br>
+-Django first determines which root URLconf or URL configuration module is to be used<br>
+-Then, that particular Python module is loaded and then Django looks for the variable urlpatterns<br>
+-These URL patterns are then run by Django, and it stops at the first match of the requested URL<br>
+-Once that is done, the Django then imports and calls the given view<br>
+-In case none of the URLs match the requested URL, Django invokes an error-handling view<br>

 #### How did Django come into existence?
+Django basically grew from a very practical need.
+World Online developers namely Adrian Holovaty and Simon Willison started using Python to develop its websites.
+As they went on building intensive, richly interactive sites, they began to pull out a generic Web development framework that allowed them to build Web applications more and more quickly.
+In summer 2005, World Online decided to open-source the resulting software, which is, Django.<br>

 #### How to use file-based sessions?
+In order to make use of file-based sessions, you will need to set the SESSION_ENGINE setting to “django.contrib.sessions.backends.file”.<br>
 #### Explain the Django URLs in brief?
+Django allows you to design your own URLs however you like.
+The aim is to maintain a clean URL scheme without any framework limitations.<br>
+In order to create URLs for your app, you will need to create a Python module informally called the URLconf or URL configuration which is pure Python code and is also a mapping between the URL path expressions to the Python methods.<br>
+The length of this mapping can be as long or short as required and can also reference other mappings.<br>
+When processing a request, the requested URL is matched with the URLs present in the urls.py file and the corresponding view is retrieved.<br>
 #### Give the exception classes present in Django?

 #### Does the Django framework scale?